-The database of NigeriaWatch confirms that the PDP and its followers were the main group involved in political and electoral violence in 2007, as they were to be found in 73% of the total number of incidents recorded.
-Of course, it does not mean that they always were the aggressor.
-As the leading party in power, the PDP was probably more targeted and it was involved in 53% of incidents opposing political parties.
-In addition, no party could be identified in 27% of the cases, and 5% of political violence involved no more than one party.
 But violence opposing other parties only occurred in 1% of the total number of cases and deaths.
 A striking feature of the PDP was the brutality of competing factions within the organisation, through political assassinations or violent demonstrations.
 This accounted for 14% of incidents opposing political parties and 11% of deaths resulting from these occurrences.
 In Ogun State alone, for instance, we recorded six deadly clashes between various PDP factions in 2007-2009, as against two between the PDP and the ANPP, one between the PDP and the AC and two cases where the fighting groups could not be identified (a political assassination by unknown gunmen in 2009, and protests over the results of the general elections in 2007).

-The timeline is also important in this regard.
+The timeline is also relevant in this regard.
 Many analysts focus on general elections only.
-Thus observers of the European Union recorded 200 Nigerians killed during the two weeks surrounding the voting on 14th and 21st of April 2007.
-Yet the graph below shows how important other political crises can be.
+Thus observers of the European Union recorded 200 Nigerians killed during the two weeks surrounding the polls on 14th and 21st of April 200748.
+For a population of 140 million, 99 deaths were counted during voting days.
+Yet this was less than in the Philippines in May 2007 (100 deaths for 80 million inhabitants) or Guatemala in September 2007 (more than 50 for 13 million).
+Moreover, the graph below shows how important other political crises can be.
 Indeed, the MASSOB uprising in Anambra in June 2006 and the military attack in Delta State in May 2009 were the most severe political clashes recorded as single events happening in the same place.
 Local elections can be very violent too, like in Plateau State in November 2008.

 In addition, one needs to follow-up the consequences of electoral competition for longer periods after voting days, since the fighting often resumed when tribunals nullified the election of many governors.
 In Rivers State, for instance, the gang crisis of Port-Harcourt in August 2007 was clearly linked to the antagonism of the two PDP contenders, Chibuike Rotimi Amaechi and Celestine Omehia, who was eventually deposed by the Supreme Court in the following September.